KILLinefficiency/Explore/Documentation/Explore Documentation.md

 Import mode `rw` will import the data items into the entered *Memory Location* but will remove all the already existing data items.

 Like,

+*my_mess.txt* and *my_cluster.txt* here are the same files which were exported in the previous section.

 Using ``w``:
 ```